PrincetonUniversity/APPLEpicker-python/README.md

 Make sure to [subscribe](http://eepurl.com/dFmFfn) to important updates, tips and tricks about the APPLE picker.

-## Installation Instructions
+## Installation Instructions (Linux/Mac OS X/Windows)

-### Linux/Mac OS X/Windows

 To simplify the installation process we suggest to install Anaconda 64-bit for your platform, and use the provided `environment.yml` file to build a Conda environment to run APPLEpicker.
-The downloading and installation of ANACONDA3 can be found on [website](https://www.anaconda.com/distribution/).
+The downloading and installation of ANACONDA3 Python distribution can be found on the [website](https://www.anaconda.com/distribution/).
-After the ANACONDA3 is ready, please follow the steps as below:
+After the Anaconda3 is ready, please follow the steps as below:

 ```
 git clone https://github.com/PrincetonUniversity/APPLEpicker-python.git